A simple layered taco dip recipe that's always a hit!

 Last month my friend Geri and her daughter, Margaret, brought this taco dip that was a huge hit.
 I've made variations of it for get-togethers in the past, and it's always gone before long.
 It only takes a few minutes to pull together, and you can make it ahead of time, too, which is always a plus.

-- 2 cups sour cream (pastured is best, but if not, at least find sour cream with only cream listed in the ingredients)
+- 2 cups sour cream pastured is best, but if not, at least find sour cream with only cream listed in the ingredients

 - About a cup of your favorite shredded cheese.

-- Organic nacho chips (to avoid the nasty GMO corn) for dippers
+- Organic nacho chips to avoid the nasty GMO corn for dippers

 - You can use a cookie sheet, or use a large pizza pan like I did.
 (I love my stainless steel bakeware!)
 You could also use 2-9×13's but you may need more sour cream.
 Mix sour cream with seasonings and spread over the bean layer.
 Sprinkle with cheese and optional veggies of your choice.
 Serve with organic nacho chips.

 Here are a few of the many different variations you can try with this dip…